-Different roles can be defined for these registers, e.g. collecting data, publishing data and quality management.
+Different roles can be defined in the establishment of these registers, e.g. collecting data, storing data, disseminating data and data quality management.
 These roles are allocated to different governmental organisations.
-The Netherlands' Cadastre, Land Registry and Mapping Agency - in short Kadaster - fulfils multiple roles for most of the spatial key registers.
-One of these roles is quality management and its instruments, where this paper will focus on.
+The Netherlands' Cadastre, Land Registry and Mapping

-Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10362)
+Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10884)